12 rules of etiquette for golf.

 When another golfer in your group hits their shot, do not distract them.
 Always be silent and stand still out of view and out of the line of their putts.

-It would help if you also avoided distracting golfers in other groups.
-If other golfers are close to you, stay quiet and avoid walking or driving past them.
+If other golf groups are close to you, stay quiet and avoid walking or driving past them.

 7) Follow All Golf Cart Rules